– 16th Oct 2022 –

 – those who work for land reform in Brazil

-– Caribbean parents giving up everything to secure a good education for their children.
+– Caribbean parents giving up everything to secure a good education and fuller independence for their children.

 They assure us that when the Son of Man comes he will find faith on earth.